MicrosoftDocs/WSL/commandline/WSL/about.md

 ms.assetid: 3cefe0db-7616-4848-a2b6-9296746a178b
 ---

-# Bash on Windows 10
+# Linux subsystem for Windows 10

-Bash on Windows provides developers with a Linux environment in which to run most command-line tools, utilities, and applications.
-Using the Windows subsystem for Linux (WSL), most Linux tools can run directly on Windows, unmodified, without the overhead of a virtual machine.
+The Linux subsystem for Windows lets developers run Linux environments -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a virtual machine.

 The Windows subsystem for Linux allows you to: